-Water, plumbing and bathroom fittings
+► Water, plumbing and bathroom fittings

 Repair category 1

-Notes The plumbing and fittings appear of copper/ pvc piping where seen and appeared in serviceable condition but was not tested.
+Notes The plumbing and fittings appear of copper/pvc piping where seen and appeared in serviceable condition but were not tested.

-The Water, plumbing and bathroom fittings Repair category 1 Notes Some worn grout noted to the tiling however this area generally appeared in water tight condition.
 The sanitary fittings appeared in fair order consistent with age.
+Internal plumbing works comprise a mixture of copper and pvc fittings.
+There is the possibility of old style sections in concealed areas and it would be prudent to budget for upgrading in conjunction with other modernisation works.